SEARCH TEMPLE HEALTH

 Anthony Dello Russo, Jeanes Campus PFAC Advisor

-I first learned of PFAC at a seminar sponsored by Jeanes Campus/Temple Hospital.
+I first learned of PFAC at a Jeanes Campus/Temple Hospital-sponsored seminar.
 It was of interest to me due to past personal experiences.
 In 2015, I had 3 emergency visits to Jeanes Campus/Temple – one a lifesaving bypass surgery.
 Temple actually sent their cardiac team to Jeanes Campus on short notice to perform the operation.

-Post-surgery, the staff in ICU was absolutely wonderful to my family and me.
-Years earlier I lost some members of my immediate family.
-The care was fine but communication with the staff was non- existent.
-My hope is that in time I can help both patients and their families experience the same care and understanding that I did in 2015, especially in critical situations and not what I encountered years earlier.
+Post-surgery, the staff in the ICU was absolutely wonderful to my family and me.
+Years earlier, I lost some members of my immediate family.
+The care was fine but communication with the staff was non-existent.
+I hope that, in time, I can help patients and their families experience the same care and understanding I did in 2015, especially in critical situations and not what I encountered years earlier.

 I have little or no medical background other than being the only medic at an isolated army missile base in Germany for 18 months.

-My wife and I have been married for 46 years, have two adult sons and live in the Fox Chase section of the city.
+My wife and I have been married for 46 years, have two adult sons, and live in the Fox Chase section of the city.
 I spent 37 years working in the retirement plan field specializing in company-sponsored benefit plans working with employers and their employees.
 I was honored by being asked to serve on the Board of the American Society of Pension Actuaries and Professionals and retired as VP from Wachovia Bank in 2007.
 I coached youth basketball in Northeast Philadelphia for 25 years and coordinated basketball programs for an entire community.
+I am very involved with the Fox Chase Civic Association and subcommittees and serve as a block captain for Rockwell Avenue.

 Jeanne Hannum, RN